schan676/Gender_composition_STEM/README.md

 - Brown University

 ### Additional Schools:
+In addition, we also include the other institutions in the UC system
 - University of California, Davis
 - University of California, Merced
 - University of California, Riverside